OSHA 10 Training: 2026 Complete Guide With State Rules

 Unfortunately, fraudulent training cards are a real problem.
 Using or creating a fake OSHA card can lead to serious consequences, including fines and even prison time.
 Here’s how to protect yourself:

-Verify Your Trainer: Only take courses from OSHA authorized trainers.
-You can find lists of them on OSHA’s official website.
+Verify Your Provider: Only take courses from OSHA authorized trainers or approved online providers.
+OSHA maintains official lists on its website.

 Inspect the Card: Legitimate cards are durable, plastic, and high quality.
-Look for blurry printing, spelling errors, or incorrect logos, which are all red flags.
+Look for blurry printing, spelling errors, or incorrect logos.

 Check for a QR Code: Newer cards issued after March 2016 include a QR code on the back that you can scan to verify the training details.

-Be Wary of Guarantees: Be suspicious of providers that guarantee a card in a few hours or promise a job upon completion.
-Legitimate training takes a minimum of two days.
+Be Wary of Guarantees: Be suspicious of providers that guarantee a card in a few hours.
+Legitimate training takes a minimum of two days to complete due to time constraints.

-Once you complete the course, you’ll receive your wallet card.
+Once you complete the course, you will receive your wallet card.
 Here are a few important things to know about it.

 Replacing a Lost Card